jiricodes/nss-cloud/docs/report.md

 The personal cloud can be simply used as a storage and sharing platform as any other widely used platform (Google, iCloud etc.).
 However, due to its locality and low amount of users the consumer benefits by relatively high privacy guarantees and potentially much higher perfomance (HW dependant).
 Of course for the cost of greater availability outside of the local network.
 The tradeoff can be somewhat balanced by self hosting the system, which on the other hand increases the attack surface.

 Another use could be seen by combination of the personal cloud with a home assistant (e.g. open source [Home Assistant](https://www.home-assistant.io/)), which would have similar benefits as above mentioned use case.
-Additionally this would lower chance of external misuse and improved responsiveness and debugging of the home assistent settings.
+Additionally, this would lower chance of external misuse and improved responsiveness and debugging of the home assistent settings.

 One rather complex, DIY-style, application could be seen with development of custom security cameras.
 That could potentially be even connected to the previous use case.
 One could recycle old smartphone to serve as a security camera feed (e.g. over TLS) to the home server, where for example with framework like [OpenCV](https://opencv.org/) the images are processed for object detection or individuals identification.
 The personal cloud could play various roles in this model, from data processing, storing to interfacing such model using its API, and mitigating the thread of possibly sensitive data leakage.